nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `NAME` input is case-sensitive and allows a wide variety of characters but has some restrictions.
 Below are examples of valid and invalid inputs (non-exhaustive).
   * Valid inputs include those that contain **letters, numbers, spaces, and certain special characters** such as apostrophes (`'`), hyphens (`-`), periods (`.`), comma (`,`), slashes (`/`), ampersands (`&`), quotation marks (`"`), and parentheses (`()`).
   * Invalid inputs may include those that contain special characters such as `*`, `@`, `#`, `!`, `^`, `%`, `$`, or other characters that are not English, such as Arabic, Chinese or Latin scripts like `Æ`.
+* The `PHONE_NUMBER` input should only contain numbers, and it should be at least 3 digits long.
+* The `ADDRESS` input can take any values, and it should not be blank.
 * The `REMARK` input should be a string of words with a limit of 120 characters.
+* The `TAG` input should be alphanumeric.

 <div markdown="span" class="alert alert-danger">
 :exclamation: Important: Duplicate entries for a person cannot be added to the address book.
 A person is considered a duplicate if both the `NAME` and `PHONE_NUMBER` fields match an existing entry.
 Together, these fields must create a unique identifier for each person in the address book.